phzwart/certifai/docs/index.md

           types: [python]
   ```

-- After annotation, the hook reconciles the registry: if any `done=True` artifact no longer matches its recorded digest, the entry is removed from `.certifai/registry.yml`, the inline decorator is expanded back to a full `@certifai(...)` block, and the function re-enters the certification queue.
+- After annotation, the hook reconciles the registry: if any finalized artifact no longer matches its recorded digest, the entry is archived in the registry history, a minimal `@certifai(ai_composed="…", reviewers=[])` decorator is re-injected, and the function re-enters the certification queue.

 ## CI/CD Integration